KishoreIthadi/ichatbot/README.md

    In case ValidationErrorMsg is empty, default messages will be shown

-7. **SearchInQueries** **SearchKeywords**
+7. **SearchInQueries**
+   **SearchKeywords**

    These two properties work in sync.
-SearchInQueries takes true or false as input.
+SearchInQueries takes true **OR** false as input.

    if "SearchInQueries" = true && "Type" = "Text" then the text entered by the user will be matched against all the "SearchKeywords" in the Queries array

-   if search is found then matched Query will be loaded else "Keyword not found" message will be displayed then --> "QueryID" is loaded if not null, if "QueryID" is null then the same query will be loaded
+   if search is found then matched Query will be loaded else "Keyword not found" message will be displayed then --> "QueryID" is loaded if not null, if "QueryID" is null then the same query will be loaded.

 8. **QueryID**

    This is typically the next query to be loaded.
 The case when "Type" = Text is explained above

-   In case of "Type" = "File" **OR** "MultipleFiles" --> "QueryID" propery is not valid
+   It works similarly for all types of queries

 9. **FireSubscribedEvent**